10 Top Tips for Training for Your First Marathon

 Tip 1: Commit to Your Training

-Committing to your marathon training is key to getting to the start line and having a brilliant race day experience.
-But be prepared for your marathon to take over your life … for 6 months!
+Committing to your training is key to getting to the start line and having a brilliant race day experience.
+But, if you're training for a marathon, be prepared for your training and preparation to take over your life … for months!

-“Be prepared for the marathon to take over your life physically, emotionally and mentally.
+“Be prepared for your race to take over your life physically, emotionally and mentally.
 If you aren’t our running then you’re thinking about running and planning your next run.”

 You want to get to the start-line knowing you’ve done everything you can to get there and have a fantastic day.